alien4cloud/alien4cloud.github.io/documentation/1.1.0/devops_guide/lamp_stack_tutorial/lamp_stack_application.markdown

 # Prerequisites

 1. Get, checkout, download all components listed in the [main page](#/documentation/1.1.0/getting_started/lamp_stack.html) of this tutorial
-2. Import all components in **A4C**
+2. [Import components](#/documentation/1.1.0/user_guide/components_management.html)  of the Wordpress topology in **A4C**
-  * We assume that you are running the A4C you have downloaded in [standalone version](#/documentation/1.1.0/getting_started/getting_started.html)
-  * Once you are logged as *admin*, you will have the menu on top, select then the **Components** item
-  * You can also see here how to [upload your component](#/documentation/1.1.0/devops_guide/calm_components_repo_uploadarchive.html)

-3. Configure your cloud plugin [PaaS Provider](#/documentation/1.1.0/cloudify3_driver/index.html)
+3. Configure your cloud plugin [PaaS Provider](#/documentation/1.1.0/orchestrators/cloudify3_driver/index.html)
 4. Then compose you topology following the next steps

 {% info %}
-Point 2 : on each page on the right top corner you have a button with a question mark [?].
+On each Alien4Cloud page, on the right top corner, you have a button with a question mark [?].
 Click to start a *tour* to explain what you can do in the current page and how to do it.
 {% endinfo %}

 # Create the topology for the Wordpress application